Yann39/self-hosted/README.md

 For security reasons, do not use the `root` user directly.
 If you run a program as root and a security flaw is exploited, the attacker has access to the whole system without restriction.
+Using a regular user, even with sudo enabled, will require running `sudo` and will still prompt for the account password as an additional security step.
 It is also safer in case you unintentionally issue a command that could hurt the system (like deleting system files, etc.).

-Using a regular user, even with sudo enabled, will require running `sudo` and will still prompt for the account password as an additional security step.
+> [!NOTE]

-We may also create specific users inside Docker containers for some applications, specially when creating our own **Dockerfile**.
+> We may also create specific users inside **Docker containers** for some applications, specially when creating our own **Dockerfile**,
+> but we'll clarify then whether additional permissions need to be added in case they need access to the local filesystem through a **bind mount**.

 ## Cleaning